-8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Progress Tests 80.00% 0.00% The periodic exams distributed in the calendar will consist of a theoretical part (contents exposed in the master classes) and a practical part (resolution of exercises).
-The evaluation of the student's knowledge through these exams is automatically equivalent (and substitutes) to the ordinary call or final test.
-Final test 0.00% 100.00% The final test is an alternative to progress tests Laboratory sessions 20.00% 0.00% Its completion is mandatory and the student must succeed in this part in order to succeed in the subject.
+8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Mid-term tests 80.00% 0.00% Each mid-term exam (one per term) is divided in five exams distributed along the semester.
+These periodic exams will consist of a theoretical part (contents exposed in the master classes) and a practical part (resolution of exercises).
+The evaluation of the student's knowledge through these exams is automatically equivalent to the ordinary call or final test(and substitutes it).
+Final test 0.00% 80.00% The final test is an alternative to mid-term exams Laboratory sessions 20.00% 20.00% Except for official cause and duly justified by the student, their completion is mandatory, and the student must succeed in this part in order to succeed in the subject.
 The student must carry out at least one Mechanics and one Electromagnetism experience, write the respective reports and, later, publicly expose or defend the conclusions of above works.
 Total: 100.00% 100.00%